 Why Is Welding In Demand Right Now?

 By 2023 more than 375,000 welder positions will be vacant, as estimated by the American Welding Society.
-The vacancy of posts would induce the demand for welders that the new welders would like to fill.
+The vacancy of posts would induce the demand for welders, which the new welders would like to fill.
 Welding as a career can be very beneficial, as welders are always in demand.
-To become an efficient Welder, the aspirants must learn welding education and enroll themselves in certified welding classes or welding school at a reputed Welding Trade School or college.
+To become an efficient Welder, the aspirant must learn welding and enroll in a certified welding class or a welding trade school at a reputable Institute.

 According to Career Explorer by Sokanu, it is expected that the US will need 30,300 welders over the next ten years.
 The number includes the 22,500 additional welders and the retirement of 7,800 existing welders.